-The Yorkshire Philharmonic Choir was founded in 1953 and is now established as one of the premier choirs in the North of England.
+The Yorkshire Philharmonic Choir (YPC) was founded in 1953 and is now established as one of the premier choirs in the North of England.
 It is based in Wakefield and currently has around 100 members.
 Entry is by audition with vocal reassessments every three years.

 Derek’s first steps in music were at the age of 7, when he began to learn to play the cornet in the Salvation Army.
 From the age of 8 he was a member of the Young People’s Band and the Singing Company (Junior Mixed Choir) at Castleford S.A.
 This was the time when both faith and a sound musical base was laid.